Far-Beyond-Dev/RecipeSmith/README.md

 # RecipeSmith

-RecipeSmith is a rs-based module designed by: Asterisk for use with games that utilize the stars beyond horizon Server Backend as a framework for managing recipes, ingredients, and their interactions within a recipe book.
-This system integrates with PebbleVault for data storage and retrieval while being capable of communication with other submodules, ensuring modularity and independence.
+RecipeSmith is a Rust-based plugin designed for use with games that utilize the Stars Beyond Horizon Server Backend.
+It provides a framework for managing recipes, ingredients, and their interactions within a recipe book.
+This system is designed to be modular and independent, capable of communicating with other plugins through custom events.
 The goal is to enable dynamic recipe management, including creating, storing, retrieving, and crafting recipes based on available ingredients.

 ## Features

 - **Dynamic Recipe Management:** Create, store, retrieve, and craft recipes based on available ingredients.
-- **Integration with PebbleVault:** Seamless data storage and retrieval with PebbleVault.
-- **Modularity:** Designed to communicate with other submodules independently.
+- **Event-Driven Architecture:** Utilizes custom events for communication with other plugins.
 - **Ingredient Interaction:** Detailed tracking and management of ingredients and their quantities.
 - **Outcome Prediction:** Automatically determine the outcome of recipes based on input ingredients.
 - **Loosely Coupled Architecture:** Ensures components can function independently, enhancing flexibility and scalability.